 \section{Related works}

-We here briefly discuss some results that are related to the analysis in this paper.
-In the first section we discuss other formulations of SGD with momentum and how the formulation in this paper relates to them.
-In the second section we summarize work in optimization and statistics which make use of Hamiltonian dynamics.
-In the last section we discuss the approach we use for showing almost sure convergence of the methods.
+In the first subsection we consider other formulations of SGD with momentum and how the formulation in this paper relates to them.
+In the second subsection we summarize work in optimization and statistics which make use of Hamiltonian dynamics.
+Next, we discuss the approach we use for showing almost sure convergence of the methods.
 Finally, we discuss the central $(L_0,L_1)-$smoothness condition on the objective function.